Quick start

 pip install parfun

-The command here-above will only install the base package.
-If you wish to use the Scaler or Dask distributed backends, or to enable Pandas’ support, use the scaler, dask and/or scaler extras:
+The above command will only install the base package.
+If you wish to use a more advanced computing backend, such as Scaler or Dask, or to enable Pandas’ support, use the scaler, dask and/or pandas extras:

-The library relies on a registered computing backend to schedule and distribute sub-tasks among a group of allocated workers.
+The library relies on a registered computing backend to schedule and distribute sub-tasks among multiple worker processes.

-Before using the library, the user should select the backend instance to use.
+Before using the library, the user should select the backend instance.
 This can either be done process wise

 set_parallel_backend_context()